 'Always BetterControl' ofinventory.
 Hereallitemsoftheinventory arelisted intheorderofdescending values, showing quantity held and their corresponding value.
-Then, the inventory is divided into three categories A, B and C based on their respective values.
+Then, the inventory is divided into three categories A, B and C based on the irrespective values.

+Volumeofinventory(Units)

-- A Referstohighvalueitem
+A -Referstohighvalueitem

-- B Referstomediumvalueitem
+B -Referstomediumvalueitem

-- C-Referstolowvalueitem
+C-Referstolowvalueitem

 Acategory comprises of inventory, which is very costly and valuable.
-Normally 70% of the funds are tied up in such costly stocks, which would be around 10% of the total volume of stocks.
+Normally 70% of the total volume of stocks.
 Because the stocks in this category are very costly, these requires trict monitoring on aday-to-day basis.

 B category comprises of inventory, which is less costly.
 Twenty percentofthefundsaretiedupinsuchstocksandtheseaccountsforover 20%ofthevolumeofstocks.
-Theseitemsrequiremonitoringonaweeklyor fortnightlybas categoryconsistsofsuchstocks,whichareofleastcost.Volume-wise,theyform70%ofthetotalstocksbutvalue-wise,theydonotcostmorethan10%oftheinvestmentinthestocks.Thiscategoryofstockscanbemonitoredonamonthlyorbi-monthlybasis.monthlybasis.
+Theseitemsrequiremonitoringonaweeklyor fortnightlybas category consists of such stocks, which are of least cost.
+Volume-wise, they form 70% of the total stocks but value-wise, than 10% of the investment in the stocks.
+This category of stocks can be monitored on a monthly or bimonthly basis.